Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Have a sound understanding of marketing communication tools and their application

-- Critique integrated marketing communication campaigns
+- Be able to critique integrated marketing communication campaigns

 - Produce an integrated marketing communication strategy plan